barryclark/jekyll-now/about.md

 * representation learning
 * unsupervised and hebbian learning
-* the complexity of neural networks and occams razor
+* analysis of neural networks, why is NN1 better than NN2?
+* learning hyper-parameters
-* hyper-parameter learning and adapting morphology of neural networks
+* adapting morphology of neural networks
 * convolution and signals
+* explanations and occams razor
-* and other stuff?
+* learning how to learn and meta cognition

+So pretty much anything related to consciousness, learning and intelligence.